ljunggren/boozang-docs/README.md

 This will automatically download and install a Chrome browser compatible with Puppeteer.

-To test run you package, simply run
+To test run you package, run

 `node index  "[tokenized-test-url]"`